GSA/10x/_projects/pra-guide.md

 ---
 layout: page
-title: Improving Compliance with the Paperwork Reduction Act
+title: "Navigating the Paperwork Reduction Act"
-deck: Navigating the Paperwork Reduction Act with confidence
+deck: "A clear introduction to the clearance process around the PRA"
 permalink: /projects/pra-guide
 description:  TKTK
 phase: 3